Russian opposition leader Alexei Navalny to spend years in prison | DW | 02.02.2021

 "This is how it works — they imprison one man, as a means to intimidate millions of people," Navalny said.

-DW correspondent Emily Sherwin shared a video of Russian police preparing for protests against the verdict in Moscow.
+Following the court's decision, DW's correspondent Emily Sherwin shared a video of Russian police preparing for protests in Moscow.

 "First arrests being reported at Manezhnaya Square - the spot where Navalny’s team announced spontaneous protests against his prison sentence," she wrote on Twitter.

 The opposition leader labeled Putin as "Vladimir, the underpants poisoner" during the hearing.
 According to Navalny's research into his own poisoning, a "hit squad" deployed by the country's main intelligence agency FSB tried to kill him by putting a Novichok nerve agent on his underwear.
-Navalny fell ill after boarding a flight in Siberia, then was hospitalized and eventually flown to Germany for treatment.
+Navalny fell ill after boarding a flight in Siberia.
+He was then hospitalized in Russia and eventually flown to Germany for treatment.

 The Kremlin has denied the poisoning allegations from Navalny.